stringerbell/stringerbell.github.io/_posts/2016-5-30-building-slack-slash-commands-for-fun-and-profit.md

  }
 {% endhighlight %}

 We’re testing both code paths.
 A request with a invalid body, and one with a valid body.
-Really simple.

 # **Next Steps**
 We’re going to want to validate the incoming request is actually coming from Slack.
 We’ll do this by building a middleware piece that checks the request body’s token.
-68f455 changeset
+[68f455 changeset](https://github.com/stringerbell/expressive-demo-jira-slack/commit/68f455995850b7afd6456b0245a1aed46aadf9aa)

 In `SlackJiraPipeline.php`, we add our Slack Validate token middleware after the ValidateBody middleware